gmazzap/FCPostContentHandler/README.md

 Full-page caching was not an option, because in that site there are (outside of post content) a lot of user-specific stuff.

-Thanks to Fragment Cache I was able to coded this handler that allowed me to successfully cache post content, without affecting the rest of the page.
+Thanks to Fragment Cache I was able to code this handler that allowed me to successfully cache post content, without affecting the rest of the page.

-Of course, posts having simple, text only content should **not** be cached, otherwise page loading time increase instead of decrease: for this reason the plugin add a metabox in the post edit screen that allow to enable or disable the post content caching.
+Of course, posts having simple, text only content should **not** be cached, otherwise page loading time increase instead of decrease: for this reason the plugin add a metabox in the post edit screen where is possible to enable or disable the post content caching.

 ![Post edit screen metabox](screenshot-01.png)

-A client requirement was that this metabox should be only visible to users with specific capability.
-So I added a setting page (accessible from Settings -> Fragment Cache) where is possible to change the capability required to view the metabox and so enable or disable post content fragment caching.
+A client requirement was that metabox should be only visible to users with specific capability.
+So I added a setting page (accessible from Settings -> Fragment Cache) where is possible to change the capability required to view the metabox and enable or disable post content fragment caching.

 ![Settings for Post Content Handler for Fragment Cache](screenshot-02.png)

 As you can see in the screenshot, another option is available: the possibility to choose for which post types the post content caching should be available.
-When custom post types are registered, they are also visible in that setting, but unselected by default.
+When custom post types are registered, they are also visible and selectable in that setting, but unselected by default.

 ###Standalone Mode###